High Dimensional Latent Panel Quantile Regression with an Application to Asset Pricing: Theory

-Note that Assumption \ref{cond1} is a generalization of the sampling and smoothness assumption of \cite{belloni2011l1}.
-Furthermore, we highlight that similar to \cite{belloni2011l1}, our framework is rich enough that avoids imposing Gaussian or homoscedastic modeling constraints.
+Note that Assumption \ref{cond1} is related to the sampling and smoothness assumption of \cite{belloni2011l1}.
+Furthermore, we highlight that similar to \cite{belloni2011l1}, our framework is rich enough that avoids imposing Gaussian modeling constraints.
 However, unlike \cite{belloni2011l1}, we consider panel data with weak correlation across time.
 In particular, we refer readers to \cite{yu1994rates} for thorough discussions on $\beta$-mixing.
+Another difference with \cite{belloni2011l1} is that we do not require any smoothness assumption on the condition density function of the response given the covariates.

-It is worth mentioning that the parameter $\mu$ in Assumption \ref{cond1} controls the strength of the time dependence in the data.
-In the case that $\{(Y_{i,t},X_{i,t})\}_{ i \in [n], t \in [T] }$ are independent our theoretical results will hold without imposing (\ref{eqn:mixing}).
+It is worth mentioning that the parameter $\mu$ in Assumption \ref{cond1} controls the strength of the time dependence in the data while parameter $\mu’$ will relate to the tuning parameters and will impact the rates.
+As we decrease the value of $\mu’$ condition (\ref{eqn:mixing}) is easier to satisfy but the tuning parameters increase and slow down the rates of convergence.
+Furthermore, in the case that $\{(Y_{i,t},X_{i,t})\}_{ i \in [n], t \in [T] }$ are independent our theoretical results will hold without imposing (\ref{eqn:mixing}).

 Next, we require that along each dimension the second moment of the covariates is one.
 We also assume that the second moments can be reasonably well estimated by their empirical counterparts.

 \begin{assumption}